Global Organic Textile Standard

 The RWS certification is used by sheep farmers and processors, handlers and distributors of wool, from the pasture to the garment manufacturer.
 Where memory foam mattresses are concerned, this applies to wool in mattress cover fabrics, fire blockers, and batting.

 An International Working Group, including Control Union, developed the Responsible Wool Standard.
 Verifying the validity and workability of the standard was conducted by CU.

 Responsible Down Standard – As with the Responsible Wool Standard, public concern for humane treatment of animals led to development of the Responsible Down Standard.
 It applies to both down and feathers.The key requirement – actually the defining one – is no live plucking of feathers and down.
 This even excludes use of molted material.
 As a result, only down and feathers from humanely butchered ducks and geese may be certified.

 IVN – GOTS certification is now the initial requirement for IVN certification.
-IVN (Internationale Verband der Naturtextilwirtschaft) is a German organization with strict requirements.
+IVN (Internationale Verband der Naturtextilwirtschaft) – which means “International Association of Natural Textile Industry,” is a German organization with strict requirements.
 It is used in the European Union.

 As the OEKO-TEX seal is now found extensively on fabrics sold in North America and Europe to verify that fabrics used are free from harmful substances, the GOTS seal is now expected to be found on textile products claiming to have organic content.
 Closely related is the newer Global Organic Latex Standard (GOLS) seal.